james-fry/hassio-addons/ink2mqtt/README.md

   "mqtt_host": "192.168.x.xyz",
   "mqtt_user": "your username",
   "mqtt_password": "your password",
-  "printer_ip": "your printer IP, best make sure this is a fixed IP", "interval": 3600, or any number you like
+  "printer_ip": "your printer IP", #best make sure this is a fixed IP, "interval": 3600 #or any number you like
 ```
 5) Start the addon
 6) Scroll down to where the log is shown.
 Notice the printer name: "BRAND TYPE series" and the names of the CARTRIDGES.